S Course Finder • Penn Carey Law

 2.0

-There are 347 federally recognized Native nations in the lower 48, all of which predate the United States.
+There are 348 federally recognized Native nations in the lower 48, all of which predate the United States.
 How does the U.S. Constitution’s recognition of these sovereign entities shape the existence of Native governments and peoples today?
-This course begins to answer that question by surveying a body of federal law that both shields and limits the sovereignty of tribal governments.
+This course begins to answer that question by surveying a body of federal law that both shields and limits the sovereignty of these tribal governments.
 Together we will explore the legal relationships Native nations have with the federal government, state governments, and individuals.
 In doing so, we will engage with both the historical development of federal Indian law and the contemporary questions it must address, including questions about tribal sovereignty, property, natural resources, gaming, and civil and criminal jurisdiction.

 Textbooks